BLCM/bl3mods/Aaron0000/Balands/README.md

 IB Health/Shields - Now factors in skill and gear bonuses.

-N2M Reload/Handling - Improved reload bonus to 40% and now affects repair time, improved handling to 75%, and now factors in skill and gear bonuses.
+N2M Reload/Handling - Changedd reload bonus to 25% and now affects repair time, changed handling to 40%, and the anointment now factors in skill and gear bonuses.

 IB Cooldown - No change.